IsaacLeimgruber/ML_project/project2/README.md

 ### surprise_cross_validation.py
 Contains functions that make grid search on a hyper parameter list to determine the best hyper parameter (on surprise).
-* grid_search_knn_surprise: On a list of hyper parameters, it will create the Grid search algo (from surprise) and return the best hyper parameters (for the function knn_surprise)
+* grid_search_knn_surprise: cross-validates over hyper parameters "n_epochs", "reg_u", "reg_i" for the KNN built-in surprise method and return the best ones (for the function knn_surprise).
-* grid_search_knn: On a list of parameters, we do manually a Cross validation on KNN algo from surprise (and stores the results of training and testing sets).
-We do it manually because we wanted to see all the results and not only the best one as the GridSearch function of surprise does.
-This is to study each case and perhaps to make a graphs of the results.
-It stores every RMSE mean and all hyper parameters in a xslx file.
+* grid_search_knn: cross-validates over hyper parameters "n_epochs", "reg_u", "reg_i" for the KNN built-in surprise method and store the Hyper parameters and the RMSE of the training set and testing set on a xlsx file (for exemple: surpise_manualGS_KNN.xlsx).
-* grid_search_svd_surprise: On a list of hyper parameters, it will create the Grid search algo (from surprise) and return the best hyper parameters (for the function svd_surprise)
+* grid_search_svd_surprise: cross-validates over hyper parameters "n_epochs", "lr_all", "reg_all", "init_mean", "n_factors" for the SVD built-in surprise method and return the best ones (for the function svd_surprise)
-* grid_search_svd: On a list of parameters, we do manually a Cross validation on SVD algo from surprise (and stores the results of training and testing sets).It stores every RMSE mean and all hyper parameters in a xslx file and we do it for the same reason as grid_search_knn (store and see every results)
+* grid_search_svd: cross-validates over hyper parameters "n_epochs", "lr_all", "reg_all", "init_mean", "n_factors" for the SVD built-in surprise method and store the Hyper parameters and the RMSE of the training set and testing set on a xlsx file (for exemple: surpise_manualGS_SVD.xlsx).

 ### surprise_run.py
 This run contains everything to Grid search the hyper parameters for KNN and SVD surprise and make prediction.